AdyGCode/SaaS-BED-Notes/Session-06/S06-Using-Scramble-to-Document-an-API.md

 ### Requests

-A request is a singe endpoint test that will be sent to your API to obtain a response.
+A request is a single endpoint test that will be sent to your API to obtain a response.

 ## Create a Workspace